 West Virginia has proven to be quite progressive in its approach to cybersecurity.
 Rather than just giving it a passing nod, West Virginia’s leading politicians have taken an active interest in promoting what is widely viewed as a critical industry.

 For instance, $4.2 million was recently allocated (thanks to the Secure WV Act) to create a “Cybersecurity Office.”
-The office will be tasked with developing a set of unified cybersecurity policies that will apply to government agencies in the state, as well as enterprise.
+The office will be tasked with developing a set of unified cybersecurity policies that will apply to government agencies in the state, as well as enterprises.

 Joshua Spence, West Virginia’s Chief Technology Officer, said that that the Cybersecurity Office will represent, “a foundational step forward in cybersecurity protection of state information systems and data.”